 Its popularity increased as the decades passed and as it became more fashionable for men to wear jewellery like neck chains and bracelets.

 In contrast to other royal men the Prince of Wales does wear a wedding band - under a signet ring on the little finger of his left hand.

 There may be an element of social class at play for men who decide not to wear a wedding ring as those from the upper classes are said not to like jewellery.

 The Queen Mother began the tradition of royal wedding rings being made from Welsh gold after the precious metal was used to make her wedding band when she married in 1923.

 One nugget of gold was used to make the Queen Mother's wedding ring, the Queen's in 1947, Princess Margaret's in 1960, the Princess Royal's in 1973 and that of Diana, Princess of Wales in 1981.

-The gold came from the Clogau St David's mine.
+The gold came from the Clogau St David's mine at Bontddu in North Wales.
 There is now only a minute sliver - one gram (0.035oz) - of the original nugget left.

 The Duchess of Cornwall's wedding ring was also crafted from Welsh gold from the Clogau St David's mine and the river Mawddach in the King's Forest.

 It was handmade in court style by Wartski and the precious metal was supplied by Cambrian Goldfields Limited.